mbucchia/OpenXR-Toolkit/index.md

 ![Companion app](site/companion.png)

-💡 You don't need to keep the companion app running in order to use the software: the actual settings for the toolkit are available from within your OpenXR application and display directly in the headset! (see below).
+> 💡 **Tip:** You don't need to keep the companion app running in order to use the software: the actual settings for the toolkit are available from within your OpenXR application and display directly in the headset! (see below).

 # Basic usage